farhad-dalirani/Nano-AutoML-Cloud/README.md

 4. Install `AWS CLI`, see [AWS instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-5. Configure the environment by completing the required fields in the `.env` file, using `.env-example` as a reference and following instructions.
+5. Configure the environment by completing the required fields in the `.env` file, using the example .env file and the instructions below as a reference.

 6. Configure AWS:
     - Create an AWS user via `IAM` in the AWS dashboard with the appropriate permissions.
 A general — but not recommended — choice is `AdministratorAccess`.